Prior to COVID-19, 60% of companies didn’t have a long-term internal communication strategy.

-Major improvements in software and technology now offer affordable opportunities to use video in making communication more effective.
-Organizations using integrated internal communication videos are overtaking those who have been slow to embrace the change and move in this direction.
+Major improvements in software and technology now offer affordable video-related opportunities.
+Organizations using integrated internal communication videos are thriving, even during these unprecedented times.

 What is internal communication?

-Internal communication includes everything that’s said and shared within an organization to facilitate relationships and foster dialogue at all levels.
-This drives productivity, innovation, and belief in what the organization is doing and everyone’s role in making it successful.
+Internal communication includes everything that’s said and shared within an organization to facilitate relationships and foster dialogue, at all levels.

-Traditional internal communication methods are subject to various challenges:
+Traditional internal communication methods (i.e. email, phone calls and physical mail) are subject to various challenges:

 - Device chaos.
 People no longer work only on desktop computers.
 They also use smartphones, tablets, laptops, notepads, and even smartwatches.
 It becomes difficult to cut through all the noise and ensure that information reaches employees on the right channels.